symbol/symbol-docs/source/concepts/namespace.rst

     Namespace life-cycle

 During the **renting period**, the namespace owner can create subnamespaces, alias accounts and mosaics.
-The owner can also **extend the rental** by sending a :ref:`register namespace transaction <register-namespace-transaction>` with the desired number of additional blocks.
+The owner can also **extend the rental** by sending a :ref:`NamespaceRegistrationTransaction <namespace-registration-transaction>` with the desired number of additional blocks.

 The network :properties:`can define <config-network.properties>` a **grace period** that enables the namespace owner to renew the namespace past the expiration date before it becomes publicly available for registration.